ucla-data-archive/2017-sio-osfdemo/_episodes/02-project-setup.md

 * **citation widget**, which shows you the automatically generated citation for the project
 * **GUID** the little 5 letter string at the end of the **osf.io** url.
 This **entire address is a GUID, or a permanent, unique identifier.** This address has been assigned to this project page and will point back to it unless the project is deleted.

+Now, the group member who created the project give the other collaborators the URL with the GUID.
+Have them naviate to that URL.

 >## Discussion
 >What are collaborators/contributors seeing after typing in GUID of the project the administrator created?
 >